 The Color Computer is an easy to use tool that can help you visualize color harmonies and results of various color mixes.
 There are a few Color Computers on the market developed by the different manufacturers.
 The one I use is by M. Grumbacher, Inc.

 This is simply a cardboard disk with twelve colors of the standard color wheel printed on either side.
 Two additional cardboard disks, with window cut outs in them, are attached to both sides of the original disk so as to sandwich the original disk in the middle.
 There is a metal rivet that goes through the center of all three disks.
 As the outer disk is turned on its axis (like a dial), results of various color combinations, etc. appear in outer disk windows.

-There are various computer software programs that can be helpful in a similar way but I can’t very well clip a PC onto my clipboard on the way out to a painting project.
+There are various computer software programs that can be used in a similarly, but it is so much easier to clip a thin piece of cardboard to my clipboard on the way to a painting project.
 So, I am sticking with my manual Color Computer.
-I have owned the one, picture of which you see above, for nearly 30 years.
+I have owned one, picture of which you see above, for nearly 30 years.
 Not a bad deal for under ten bucks!

 Painting Contractor in San Francisco Bay Area